By Amy Caldwell

 Advil works by inhibiting cyclooxygenase, an enzyme that produces prostaglandins, which encourages pain and inflammation.
-However, prostaglandins also plays a significant part in other important canine functions.
+However, prostaglandins also play a significant part in other important canine functions.
 It ensures blood flow to the kidneys and helps prevent blood clots.
 If you give your dog Advil, these capabilities will be impaired and your dog could suffer unpleasant effects.
 They can often throw up and excrete blood, their kidneys and liver can fail, and without treatment, they could even die.

 So if you’re thinking of giving your dog Advil… don’t!
 Instead, consult your local vet and explore some of the other, safer pain relief options available.